iCliniq Logo

 • Urinalysis and Urine Culture: A urine sample will be collected and sent to a laboratory to check for infections.

-• Bladder Stretching: The bladder is filled with liquid or gas, and the patient will be asked to stretch it out.
-The patient will be put under anesthesia.
-This is used as a treatment and is done with the help of cystoscopy.
+• Bladder Stretching: The bladder is filled with liquid or gas, and the patient is asked to stretch it out.
+The patient is put under anesthesia.
+This is a treatment that involves cystoscopy.

 • Bladder and Urethral Biopsy: A small piece of tissue is taken and tested in the laboratory.